 Look, Sherman and Brooks both had great moments while quarterbacking the Hoos.

-made some key plays in UVA's stunning 1996 win over #6 UNC.
+Sherman made some key plays in UVA's stunning 1996 win over #6 UNC.
 Brooks

-eventually became an all-time Wahoo great and had
+eventually became an all-time Wahoo great and had two of the greatest performances

 by a Virginia player ever in UVA's 1997 and 1998 wins over Virginia Tech.
 But this is,